Greening the Pipeline

-It is a partnership between Melbourne Water, Wyndham City Council, Greater Western Water and Department of Transport and Planning, supported by Greening the West.
+Wyndham City Council is leading the delivery of the project in partnership with Melbourne Water, Greater Western Water, Department of Energy, Environment and Climate Action (DEECA), Department of Transport and Planning, Bunurong Land Council Aboriginal Corporation, and is supported by Greening the West.

 Aerial view of Pilot Park, showing play equipment, grassy areas and a trail running alongside